 Origin and history

-Hibiscus, also known as Guinea sorrel or bissap flower , is a tropical plant native to West Africa.
-Used for centuries in African and Asian pharmacopoeias, it is a traditional beverage, a food, and a medicinal plant.
-The ancient Egyptians already drank hibiscus infusions to refresh themselves and promote vitality.
-Today, this colorful flower is consumed worldwide for its antioxidant and detoxifying properties, and for its pleasantly tangy flavor.
+Hibiscus, also known as Guinea sorrel or bissap flower, is a tropical plant native to West Africa.
+Used for centuries in African and Asian pharmacopoeias, it is a traditional beverage, food, and medicinal plant.
+The ancient Egyptians drank hibiscus infusions to refresh themselves and boost their vitality.
+Today, this colorful flower is consumed worldwide for its antioxidant and draining properties, and for its very pleasant tart flavor.